FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 If the Action Item associated with the ticket is marked as `Resolved` or `Fixed`, the third party ticket will automatically close.

 ### Customizable fields:
-Insights provides ability to customize how the ticket is created at the target ticketing provider in some extent, by adding an a 4th parameter to `createTicket` function.
+Insights supports the ability to customize how tickets are created within a target ticketing provider by adding a 4th parameter to the 'createTicket' function..
 This parameter is a generic key/value object.
-For this customization some level os knowledge about the target Ticket Provider is required.
+For this customization some level of knowledge about the target Ticket Provider is required.

 #### Jira example:

-For reference, Jira API for creating ticket can be found here: https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/
+For reference, the Jira API for ticket creation can be found here: https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/

 Properties sent in the customizable fields field will overwrite the `fields` parameter in Jira API: